grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Generating-stubs.md

 The build plugin (`GRPCProtobufGenerator`) is a great choice for convenient dynamic code generation, however it does come with some limitations.
 Because it generates the gRPC Swift stubs as part of the build it has the requirement that `protoc` must be available at compile time.
-This requirements means it is not a good fit for library authors who do not have direct control over this.
+This requirement means it is not a good fit for library authors who do not have direct control over this.

 The build plugin detects `.proto` files in the source tree and invokes `protoc` once for each file